Year-End Tax Loss Harvesting Checklist (2026): Capture Losses Without Wash Sales

 Step 1: Identify Realized Gains So Far

 Start with your realized gains and losses.
-If you do not know your totals, use the Portfolio Simulator or your brokerage tax summary to get a clear view.
+If you do not know your totals, use the Capital Gains Tax Optimizer or your brokerage tax summary to get a clear view.

 Step 2: Flag Loss Positions Worth Harvesting